mbucchia/OpenXR-Toolkit/fr.md

 In the comparison above, you can see the noticeable difference in quality near the bottom left corner.
 However, when looking through the lenses of the headset, the difference is barely noticeable.

-### Fixed Foveated Rendering in the OpenXR Toolkit
+### Foveated Rendering in the OpenXR Toolkit

-The option to enable FFR will appear in the menu if and only if your graphics card and graphics driver can support it.
+The option to enable FR will appear in the menu if and only if your graphics card and graphics driver can support it.
 The following are supported:

 + NVIDIA GeForce GTX 1600 series and RTX series, both DX11 and DX12.
 + AMD RX 6000 series, with DX12 only.